wp-plugins/xfile/readme.txt

 == Frequently Asked Questions ==

 * Where to change remote sources : you can manage remote sites in wp-content/plugins/xfile/xapp/commander/vfs.php
+* In case you have trouble with XFile, you can also purchase the stand-alone version and upload it to your wordpress site.
+The stand-alone version has usually less problems.
+You can buy it from here :   http://www.xappcommander.com/index.php?option=com_jdownloads&view=viewcategory&catid=4

 == Screenshots ==
 1. Sample screenshot